-- 11.5 Any Personnel who: - (a) in making a Complaint, or during any other part of the Complaint handling process, provides information or acts in a manner which is in any respect false or misleading or likely to mislead: or
+- 11.5 Any Personnel who: - (a) in making a Complaint, or during any other part of the Complaint handling process, provides information or acts in a manner which is in any respect false or misleading or likely to mislead: or - (b) falsely and deliberately accuses a person of breaching this Policy, may be in breach of this Policy and liable to a sanction as determined under this Policy.

-- (b) falsely and deliberately accuses a person of breaching this Policy,may be in breach of this Policy and liable to a sanction as determined under this Policy. - 11.6.
-Note that anyone who is deemed to have made multiple Veveticus.
-Decalors or Trivial C - 11.6 Note that anyone who is deemed to have made multiple Vexatious, Baseless or Trivial Complaints will be considered to have breached this Policy by engaging in conduct which amounts to Abuse.
+11.6 Note that anyone who is deemed to have made multiple Vexatious, Baseless or Trivial Complaints will be considered to have breached this Policy by engaging in conduct which amounts to Abuse.
 In such circumstances, the person making the Complaints may be deemed to be a Respondent and subject to the disciplinary processes and procedures outlined in this Policy.